Code-Institute-Submissions/milestone-project-66/README.md

 As a casual user, I would like to be able to navigate each page easily, so that I am able to the enjoy the content without worrying getting lost.

-High-resolution mockups/wireframes can be found in the 'Wireframes' folder within this project.
+High-resolution wireframes can be found [here](wireframes/milestone-project-1_elixr.pdf).

 ***